jacobhackman/pantheon/docs/Configuring-Pantheon/FreeGas.md

 ### Update truffle-config.js

-Update the `truffle-config.js` file:
+Complete the following steps to update the `truffle-config.js` file to work with free gas networks:

-1. Set the gas price to 0:
+1. Set the gas price to 0.

     ```js
     gasPrice:0
     ```

-1. Set the gas limit for a transaction (that is, contract creation) to be the block gas limit - 1
+1. Set the gas limit for a transaction (that is, contract creation) to be the block gas limit - 1.

     ```js
     gas: “0x1ffffffffffffe”